deepeshdurairajan/deepeshdurairajan/README.md

 As a hobby I like to be involved in outdoor activities such as swimming,skating,hiking and martial arts.I am currently a 1st Dan blackbelt in Shito-Ryu style karate and have competed in state level tournaments.Being a athlete keeps me on track and helps me stay focused and achieve my goals.

-I have a wide range of skills that include Machine Learning with Python,R,Tableau,Apache Spark and Scala,Deep Learning,Sql and Web Development tools such as HTML,CSS,MongoDB,ExpressJS,ReactJS,NodeJS
+I have a wide range of skills that include Machine Learning with Python,R,Tableau,Apache Spark and Scala,Deep Learning,Sql and Web Development tools such as HTML,CSS,Bootstrap,MongoDB,ExpressJS,ReactJS,NodeJS

 ![Visitor Count](https://profile-counter.glitch.me/deepeshdurairajan/count.svg)